 Our kids have been fortunate enough to have a babysitter who brings special treats and activities for them as well.
 Rachel is a wonderful babysitter and her bag of goodies only adds to the fun.
 The kids always look forward to her coming over.

 Earlier this year, our daughter Miss Optimism took her babysitter course and is now officially old enough to babysit.
-She has created a babysitting kit for herself that she brings with her when she goes to the two families that she sits for.
-The kids at both homes look forward to her coming and to seeing what treasures are in the bag for them that day.
+She has created a babysitting bag for herself that she brings with her when she goes to the two families that she sits for.
+The kids at both homes look forward to her coming and finding out what babysitting games they can play.

 Creating a babysitting kit is not complicated.
-It helps both the children being babysat, the parents of those kids, and the babysitter.
-It helps create better safety as the kids are likely being more closely supervised during those activities, it makes the time pass more quickly for the kids and babysitter, it makes the time easier on the babysitter, and it cuts down on behaviour issues.
+It helps both, the children being babysat, the parents of those kids, and the babysitter.
+It helps create better safety as the kids are likely being more closely supervised during those babysitting games.
+It makes the time pass more quickly for the kids and babysitter, it makes the time easier on the babysitter, and it cuts down on behaviour issues.

 I’ve made a simple printable for you to include in the kit, The Babysitter Checklist.
 You can put the two pages back-to-back into a plastic sleeve and use a dry erase marker to update the information.